 Do not be afraid to reach out.
-Initially, I wasn't sure how to become involved with the Career Center, but after visiting a couple times and learning more about the Garnet & Gold Scholar Society and how to construct a killer resume, I simply asked the people at the front desk for any additional opportunities and events the Career Center offers.
+Initially, I wasn't sure how to become involved with the Career Center, but after visiting a couple times and learning more about how to construct a killer resume, I simply asked the people at the front desk for any additional opportunities and events the Career Center offers.
 Take a visit and they will address all of your concerns.

 Describe some of your responsibilities or duties during your experiential learning opportunity.

 It is my responsibility as a 4-H Intern to get as many people involved in 4-H as possible.
 This means that I must recruit volunteers, students, and on-campus resources, and connect them with the non-profit organization I have teamed up with.